-The Food Law Student Leadership Summit convenes law students from around the country who share a passion for creating an equitable, transparent, healthy, and sustainable food system.
+The Food Law Student Leadership Summit convenes law students from around the country who share a passion for creating a transparent, equitable, just, and sustainable food system.
 Food law and policy is a fast-growing field within the legal profession and society at large.
-In the fall of 2015, Harvard Law School’s Food Law and Policy Clinic hosted the first Summit, bringing together 100 law students from 50 law schools.
-Over the course of three days, students participated in small group seminars with leading academics and experts; developed creative solutions to some of today’s most pressing policy challenges; and laid the foundation for the Food Law Student Network, a national network of food law and policy colleagues.

 - deepen their understanding of key food law and policy issues;

-- hear from advocates, farmers, academics, policy practitioners, policy makers, and more;
+- hear from advocates, academics, policy practitioners, policy makers, and more;

 - work with a small group to develop and present policy solutions;

 - gain valuable resources and insights for promoting food law and policy at their schools;

 - network and establish lasting connections with dedicated law students from across the country.

 Hotel accommodations and all meals in Fayetteville will be provided for all admitted Summit participants.
 A transportation stipend will be provided to cover a portion of participants’ travel costs.